Skip to main content

 Superannuation funds

-Prior to the 2016.1.11 release of MYOB Advanced, it was necessary to set up a separate Superannuation Fund record for each branch involved in a pay run—this is no longer the case.
+Prior to the 2016.1.11 release of MYOB Acumatica, it was necessary to set up a separate Superannuation Fund record for each branch involved in a pay run—this is no longer the case.
 As superannuation funds are associated with a payment method, and payment methods can be associated with multiple, branch-specific cash accounts, a single superannuation fund record can process superannuation payments to employees from multiple branches.

 IRD supplier (NZ only)